IndraGunawan/symfony-docs/routing.rst

 This way, the route parameter names are unique (``authorName`` and ``categoryName``), and the "param converter" can correctly map them to controller arguments (``$author`` and ``$category``), loading them both by their name.

-.. versionadded:: 7.3

-    This more advanced style of route parameter mapping was introduced in Symfony 7.3.

 More advanced mappings can be achieved using the ``#[MapEntity]`` attribute.
 Check out the :ref:`Doctrine param conversion documentation <doctrine-entity-value-resolver>`